spectrocloud/librarium/docs/docs-content/registries-and-packs/deploy-pack.md

 docker exec -it tutorialContainer bash
 ```

 Log in to the registry server using the Ngrok public URL assigned to you.
 Issue the following command, replacing the URL with your Ngrok URL.
-The `--insecure` flag indicates that the connection to the Spectro registry should be made without verifying the TLS certificate.
+The `--insecure` flag indicates that the connection to the Spectro registry will be made without verifying the TLS certificate.
 The command below uses these credentials to log in to the registry server: `{username: admin, password: admin}`.

 ```bash